Star’s Leadership Coaching Case Studies

 Leadership Coaching Stories

 Translation Required: Technical to Business Speak and Adapt to Executives

 One of the company’s top project managers has a reputation for solving complex technical problems.
-Because of this he was asked to lead a business-critical project where he needed to interact with a lot with senior executives.
+Because of this he was asked to lead a business-critical project where he needed to interact with lots of senior executives.
 His technical and detailed style of presentation doesn’t work well for the executives.
 With support, objective feedback, practice, and learning new behaviors and techniques from his coach, he has adapted his presentation style to work well for executives.
 He learned how to translate technical to business and business to technical speak.
 He learned how to bottom line in the moment and present accurately with confidence.

 Organizational Culture Blind Spot: Missing Stakeholders

 A new employee is having trouble working with her team.
 She is experienced and capable yet the industry and organizational culture is different from what she is used to.
 She and her coach analyzed the gap and determined what is critically needed to be successful with this team.
 Decision making and team meetings are done differently.
 One thing she learned how to do was incorporate various stakeholders’ opinions that were not always present at her team meeting.
 Based on objective feedback given to her by the coach, identifying a few minor changes and practicing them, she quickly adapts and succeeds.

 Unique Position, Not Mainstream: Ignore or Overload